AMPHIBIAWEB

 “New generation” pesticides

-The fastest growing group of pesticides are called the “new generation” pesticides (post World War II), which are predominantly insecticides and herbicides.
-Common “new generation” insecticides, such as organophosphates, carbamates, and pyrenthoids, are neurotoxins that function by inhibiting nervous system acetylcholinesterase (AChE), causing the constant firing of nerve impulses (Boone and Bridges 2003).
+The fastest growing group of pesticides are called the "new generation" pesticides (post World War II), which are predominantly insecticides and herbicides.
+Common "new generation" insecticides, such as organophosphates, carbamates, and pyrenthoids, are neurotoxins that function by inhibiting nervous system acetylcholinesterase (AChE), causing the constant firing of nerve impulses (Boone and Bridges 2003).
 Boone and others have been studying the affects of carbaryl, a carbamate insecticide, since 1995.
 For carbaryl, higher concentrations than those found in the environment are needed to induce mortality in larval amphibians (Bridges 1999a).
 However, chronic exposure, as a posed to acute exposure, to carbaryl concentrations an order of magnitude lower than environmental concentrations resulted in an increase in larval mortality and extremely high deformity rates (Bridges 2000).
 Because, lethal concentrations from LC50 data are high, there is a greater chance that sublethal concentrations are affecting amphibian populations.
 Bridges (1999, 1999 and 1997) found that sublethal concentrations of carbaryl alters tadpole behavior, making them more vulnerable to predation, and decrease feeding rates resulting in a smaller size at metamorphosis.
-Interestingly, carbaryl had an indirect positive affect on Woodhouse’s toad, Bufo woodhousii, by altering food web dynamics (Boone and Bridges 2003).
+Interestingly, carbaryl had an indirect positive affect on Woodhouse's toad, Anaxyrus woodhousii, by altering food web dynamics (Boone and Bridges 2003).
 Zooplankton (which feed on algae) is very sensitive to carbaryl, and the reduction or elimination of them frequently results in algal blooms (tadpole food source), thus having a positive effect on tadpole growth and mass at metamorphosis.
 However, carbaryl is likely to have a negative indirect affect on salamanders via starvation because their invertebrate food supply is eliminated.

 Contaminant